-- 1. The chair of the audit committee who served on the committee at the time of the audit, if audit and audit-related fees total less than 50% of the fees billed by the auditor; in the second consecutive year of excessive non-audit fees, all members of the audit committee who served on the committee during the period in question. - 2.
-All members of the audit committee who presided over a significant failure to oversee material environmental and social risks, in the absence of a separate committee with dedicated environmental and social risk oversight functions. - 3.
+- 2. All members of the audit committee who presided over a significant failure to oversee material environmental and social risks, in the absence of a separate committee with dedicated environmental and social risk oversight functions. - 3.
 All members of the audit committee who sit on an excessive number of public company audit committees.8 - 4.
-The audit committee chair if there is not at least one member who is financially literate, as required by the CSA. - 5.
-Beginning 2021, we will recommend against the audit committee chair if the audit committee did not meet at least four times during the year. - 6.
+The audit committee chair if there is not at least one member can reasonably be considered a financial expert as defined above.
+We will generally refrain from making recommendations solely on this basis in 2021, except where we have identified other concerns with the performance of the audit committee. - 5.
+The audit committee chair if the audit committee did not meet at least four times during the year. - 6.
 The audit committee chair if the audit committee consisted of fewer than three members for the majority of the fiscal year (see section on venture firms for exceptions). - 7.
 All members of the audit committee who served at a time when the company failed to report or have its auditors report material weaknesses in internal controls. - 8.
 All members of the audit committee who served at a time when financial statements had to be restated due to negligence or fraud. - 9.
 All members of the audit committee if the company has repeatedly failed to file its financial reports in a timely fashion. - 10.
 All members of the audit committee if the committee re-appointed an auditor that we no longer consider to be independent for reasons unrelated to fee proportions. - 11.
 All members of the audit committee who served at a time when accounting fraud occurred in the company. - 12.
-All members of the audit committee if recent non-audit fees have included charges for services that are likely to impair the independence of the auditor.
+All members of the audit committee if recent non-audit fees have included charges for services that are likely to impair the independence of the auditor.9 - 13.
+All members of the audit committee if non-audit fees include charges for tax services for senior executives of the company, or include services related to tax avoidance or tax shelter schemes. - 14.
+All members of the audit committee if options have recently been backdated, and: (i) there are inadequate internal controls in place, or, (ii) there was a resulting restatement and disclosures indicate there was a lack of documentation with respect to option grants. - 15.
+All members of the audit committee who served on the committee during a period where the company has reported a material weakness in its controls over financial reporting which has been outstanding for more than one year or for which a credible remediation plan has not been disclosed.

-For audit committee members of TSX-listed companies, we generally consider three audit committee memberships to be a reasonable limit, and four for directors with demonstrable financial expertise such as a former CFO.
+8 For audit committee members of TSX-listed companies, we generally consider three audit committee memberships to be a reasonable limit, and four for directors with demonstrable financial expertise such as a former CFO.
 For audit committee members of companies listed on the TSX Venture exchange, we generally consider four audit committees to be a reasonable limit, and five for directors with financial expertise.
 Factors that we will consider include company size, their geographical distribution and an audit committee member's level of expertise and overall commitments; ultimately we will evaluate a director's level of commitment on a case-by-case basis.